abhishekraut1224/SQL_Data_Cleaning_and_EDA/README.md

 - Data from the original table was inserted into the staging table.

 ### 🔹 Removing Duplicates
-- A unique `ID` column for identification was added.
+- A unique `ID` column for identification was added, and after work done deleated
 - Used `ROW_NUMBER()` to find and delete duplicate rows.

 ### 🔹 Standardizing Data